hsuanchih/Scribbles/System/Blockchain.md

     // Chains all the blocks in the blockchain private var blocks : [Block] = []

+    // Adds a new block to the blockchain public mutating func add(_ block: Block) {
+        var block = block

+        // If the block to add to the chain is not the genesis block
-    // Returns the last block of the blockchain public var last : Block? {
+        // we want to link this block to the last block on the chain if let last = blocks.last {
-        blocks.last
+            block.previous = last.hash
         }

+        // Then compute the hash value of the block based on its content block.hash = Crypto.sha256(block.content)

-    // Adds a new block to the blockchain public mutating func add(_ block: Block) {
+        // And append the block to the chain blocks.append(block)
-        blocks.append(block)
     }

     // Validates whether all blocks in the chain are valid
     // There are 2 conditions that must be met:
     // * The current block's stored hash value should equal the
     //   computed hash value from its content
     // * The current block's hash value must equal its next block's
     //   previous value